 Must meet guidelines for eligibility as a student in grades 9-12 with a disability under IDEA.
-The IEP team must determine that the student will not be able to meet the necessary requirements to obtain a South Carolina High School Diploma, even with supplemental aids and services.
-The Credential is designed to prepare students with employability skills for post-high school.
+IEP team must determine that the student will not be able to meet the necessary requirements to obtain a South Carolina High School Diploma, even with supplemental aids and services.